visualbis/valqsaurus/docs/simulation/touch-support.md

 ### Switch between Desktop and Touch-friendly version

-You can switch between *Desktop* and *Touch-enabled devices* mode with a tap on the **Switch to desktop version** button.
+You can switch between *Desktop* and *Touch-enabled devices* mode with a tap on the **Turn off Touch Controls** button.
 The button is available at the top in the Navigation panel.

 <!--
 ### Compare Scenarios